raverona/heycar/README.md

 Go to the root of the project and:
 1- start the local environment by executing `docker-compose up -d`
 2- start the project by executing `./gradlew bootRun`

+7- Stuff I wish I had more time to do:
+More tests